 AFFO: In calculating AFFO, we start with FFO, then we exclude certain income or expense items from AFFO that we consider to be more reflective of investing activities, such as non-cash income and expense items and the income and expense effects of other activities that are not a fundamental attribute of our day to day operating business plan, such as amounts related to litigation arising out of the merger with American Realty Capital-Retail Centers of America, Inc. in February 2017 (the "Merger").
 These amounts include, but are not limited to, legal costs incurred as a result of the litigation, portions of which have been and may in the future be reimbursed under insurance reimbursements are deducted from AFFO in the period of reimbursement.
 We believe that excluding the litigation costs and subsequent insurance reimbursements related to litigation arising out of the Merger helps to provide a better understanding of the operating performance of our business.
 Other income and expense items also include early extinguishment of debt and unrealized gains and losses, which may not ultimately be realized, such as gains or losses on derivative instruments and gains and losses on investments.
-In addition, by excluding non-cash income and expense items such as amortization of above-market lease intangibles, amortization of deferent financing costs, straight-line rent, and share-based compensation related to or restricted shares, the 2018 OPP from AFFO, we believe we provide useful information regarding those income and expense items which have a direct impact on our ongoing operating performance.
-By providing AFFO, we believe we are presenting useful information that can be used to, among other things, assess our performance without the impact of transactions or other items that are not related to of our portfolio of properties.
-AFFO presented by other REITs that define AFFO differently.
+In addition, by excluding non-cash income and expense items such as amortization of above-market lease intangibles, amortization of debt and unrealized gains and losses, straight-line rent, and share-based compensation related to restricted shares and the 2021 OPP from AFFO, we believe we providing AFFO, we believe we are presenting useful information that can be used to, among other things, assess our performance without the impact of transactions or other items that are not related to of our portfolio of properties.
+AFFO presented by us may not be comparable to AFFO reported by other REITs that define AFFO differently.